-Should I Rent On the Upper West Side or the Upper East Side?
+Should I Rent On the Upper West Side vs. Upper East Side?

 While these neighborhoods are similar in their geographic relation to Central Park, they differ in their offerings for residents.
 Continue reading to learn more about the differences between these two neighborhoods and how they will impact your life as a tenant.